-Many people are realizing that COPD medicine, especially inhalers, can be very expensive.
+Many people are realizing that COPD medicines, especially inhalers, can be very expensive.
 This is often true even if you have health insurance.
 We could get into a lengthy debate as to why they’re so expensive.
 For now, however, we’ll just put forth some ideas to help you get the medicines you need.

 Your doctor may have free samples